Rockingham Premises Liability Lawyers

 The attorneys at Price, Petho & Associates can use their resources to uncover any evidence needed to prove liability in the case.
 This can include:

 - Statements from eyewitnesses

 - Accident reports

-According to the statute of limitations in North Carolina, plaintiffs have 3 years to file their premises liability claims.
-At Price Petho & Associates P.L.L.C., our trial-tested Rockingham premises liability lawyers can thoroughly investigate your accident and develop a customized litigation strategy that reflects your legal goals.
-Our team can stand by your side through each step of your legal journey and help you pursue the compensation your injuries warrant.
+At Price, Petho & Associates, our trial-tested Rockingham premises liability lawyers can thoroughly investigate your accident and develop a customized litigation strategy that reflects your legal goals.
+Our team stands by your side through each step of your legal journey and helps you pursue the compensation your injuries warrant.

-Contact Price Petho & Associates P.L.L.C. at (704) 850-6322 to schedule a free consultation.
+Contact Price, Petho & Associates at (704)-372-2160 or fill out our contact form.
 We work on a contingency fee basis.
 This means that you can seek justice and damages without worrying about attorney fees.
 We only get paid if you’re awarded compensation.